redpanda-data/connect/website/docs/components/inputs/aws_s3.md

 ### `prefix`

-An optional path prefix, if set only objects with the prefix are consumed.
+An optional path prefix, if set only objects with the prefix are consumed when walking a bucket.

 Type: `string`